Please use the menu below to navigate to any article section:

-The lender will also account for the number of financial dependants you have in your household, and apply a cost of living, which is the living amount used by the bank and may or may not be the same as what you and your household actually spends.
+The lender will also account for the number of financial dependants you have in your household, and apply a cost of living, which is the living amount used by the bank and may or may not be the same as what you and your household actually spend.

 It can be more and it can be less and this is where the issue of affordability raises its head.

 On the other hand, your affordability has more to do with your lifestyle and the choices that you make daily.